Kauai Snorkeling – Best Spots, Tours, and Cautions

 Snorkeling in Kauai always gets our blood pumping.
-To be honest, it does not offer the quantity or quality of snorkeling spots of say the Big Island or Maui, although we like it better than Oahu.
-But what it does offer is adventure, in a way that the other islands don't.
+To be honest, it does not offer the quantity or quality of snorkeling spots of say Maui or the Big Island, although we like it better than Oahu.
+But what it does offer is adventure, in a way that the other islands don’t.

 There is no doubt that the natural beauty of this island adds to the enjoyment of the snorkeling.
 Around every corner, with each changing moment, Kauai is showing off its good looks.

 3. Free Snorkeling at World Class Beaches

 We love to snorkel from beaches, at our own leisure.
 And Kauai delivers.
 Nearly all the snorkeling on Kauai is reached from shore.